Step 1: Formulate job duties and minimum requirements

 Once the job details have been established, we submit an online PWD request to the Department of Labor.
 DOL will determine the prevailing wage for the position in the specified geographic location, based on the job duties, minimum requirements, and other details.
 If the wage for the position is governed by a collective bargaining agreement, documentation is submitted to DOL to show this.

 PWD sets the minimum wage that the employer must be willing to pay the employee, at the time that the employee becomes a legal permanent resident.
-Currently, DOL issues a prevailing wage determination in 4-5 months.
+Currently, DOL issues a prevailing wage determination in 5-6 months (up to 9 months for union positions).

 Step 3: Conduct recruitment